 The significant number of 2018 storms increased Duke Energy’s average time without power.

-Duke Energy’s diverse generation fleet includes carbon-free nuclear, hydro, wind and solar; lower-carbon natural gas; and higher-carbon coal.
-This fleet reliably met customer demand and recorded another year of great performance during 2017.
+Duke Energy’s diverse generation fleet with carbon-free nuclear, hydro, wind and solar; lower-carbon natural gas; and higher-carbon coal and oil reliably met customer demand.